Last updated: 28 May 2026

 Professional Liability

-Required for regulated professions: doctors, lawyers, architects, accountants.
+Required for regulated professions: doctors, lawyers, architects, accountants, builders (decennale).

-Not legally required, but most residents carry these.
+Not legally required, but most households carry these.

 Supplementary Health (Mutuelle)

 Covers the 30% gap left by Securite sociale.
-96% of residents have one.
+Around 96% of residents have one.

 Comprehensive Home Insurance

-Goes beyond basic tenant liability to cover your belongings and valuables.
+Goes beyond basic civil liability to cover your belongings, theft, fire and natural disasters.

 Comprehensive Car Insurance